eugenedorfling/holiday-planner-api/README.md

 ### Approach

 1. Understanding the Requirements: I started by defining user stories to shape the development scope and ensure the functionality aligned with customer needs.
 2. Building Core Features:
-    •	Created models for HolidaySchedule, ScheduleItem, and Destination, with flexibility for handling travel dates and lengths of stay.
+   - Created models for HolidaySchedule, ScheduleItem, and Destination, with flexibility for handling travel dates and lengths of stay.
-    •	Integrated geocoding using Geopy to convert place names into coordinates.
+   - Integrated geocoding using Geopy to convert place names into coordinates.
-    •	Implemented a service to fetch weather data from third-party APIs based on coordinates and travel dates.
+   - Implemented a service to fetch weather data from third-party APIs based on coordinates and travel dates.
 3. Iterative Development: I adopted an incremental approach, implementing one user story at a time while ensuring that each feature was tested and verified before moving on.
 4. Testing: For each user story, I wrote automated tests to validate API behavior (e.g., creating schedules, fetching weather data, editing, and deleting schedules).
-    5. Time Constraints: To meet the 3-hour time limit, I focused on delivering the core functionality while making strategic decisions on simplifying certain features.
+5. Time Constraints: I focused on delivering the core functionality while making strategic decisions on simplifying certain features.

 ### Tasks Breakdown / Progress